 Under the larger umbrella of comics and childhood, the essays in this collection cover a wide range of topics.
 Kathy Merlock Jackson and Mark D. Arnold use a largely historical approach to analyze comics publisher Harvey Comics in their essay “Baby-Boom Children and Harvey Comics After the Code: A Neighborhood of Little Girls and Boys.”
-Philip Sandifer explores the theoretical import of representations of time in Watterson’s Calvin and Hobbes in his essay “When Real Things Happen to Imaginary Tigers.”
+Elizabeth Sandifer explores the theoretical import of representations of time in Watterson’s Calvin and Hobbes in her essay “When Real Things Happen to Imaginary Tigers.”

 Finally, a journal on the topic and comics and childhood would be remiss to not include at least one article with an educational or pedagogical focus.
 Gorg Mallia’s “Learning from the Sequence: The Use of Comics in Instruction” uses a case study approach within a classroom setting to determine the effect of comics with the instruction of school children in Malta.